Folk Orthodoxy: The Trinity

-The theological-dogmatic category of the Trinity turned out to be reinterpreted on a domestic level.
+The theological-dogmatic category of the trinity was found to be reinterpreted on a domestic level.
 In the research literature, this phenomenon is associated with the coincidence Pentecost and the cycle of ancient Slavic Green week feasts.
-The associative-integrative nature of medieval thinking and the entire folk culture manifested itself in the perception of the Trinity as Mother of God.
-In oral poetry, the Trinity was perceived as the Mother of God, which is reflected, in particular, in some Green week songs with the famous opening "Bless, Trinity-Mother of God...", sung as early as the second half of the nineteenth century.
+The associative-integrative nature of medieval thinking and the entire folk culture manifested itself in the perception of the trinity as Mother of God.
+In oral poetry, the trinity was perceived as the Mother of God, which is reflected, in particular, in some Green week songs with the famous opening "Bless, Trinity-Mother of God...", sung as early as the second half of the 19th century.
 This image of the Holy Trinity found expression in iconography as well.
-This is an example of everyday folk myth-making, which perceived the Christian dogma through the prism of pagan concepts.
-A. N. Veselovsky wrote: "Thus a whole new world of fantastic images had to be created, in which Christianity participated only in materials and names, while the content and the very construction came out pagan".
+This is an example of everyday folk myth-making, which filtered the Christian dogma through the prism of pagan concepts.
+A. N. Veselovsky wrote: "Thus a whole new world of fantastic images had to be created, in which Christianity participated only in materials and names, while the content and the very construction came out pagan."

+Peasant influences

-The peculiar intertwining of superstition with Christian doctrine is explained by the fact that peasants were attracted to Christianity not by its dogmatic side (many peasants did not understand Christian dogmas), but by its purely external, ceremonial.
-According to Archbishop Macarius Bulgakov, author of the multi-volume History of the Russian Church, many of the Christians practically remained pagans: they performed the rites of the Holy Church but retained the customs and beliefs of their fathers.
+The peculiar intertwining of superstition with Christian doctrine is explained by the fact that peasants were attracted to Christianity not for its dogma (many peasants did not understand Christian dogmas), but for its purely external, ceremonial qualities.
+According to Archbishop Macarius Bulgakov, author of the multi-volume History of the Russian Church, many of the Christians practically remained pagans: they performed the rites of the holy church but retained their parents' customs and beliefs.